Bell of Batoche: Theft

 A week later, the bell kept in the Millbrook Legion was stolen in the night.
 Taken along with the bell were several medals belonging to Sergeant Ed McCorry, a soldier from Millbrook who had been present at the Battle of Batoche.
 A group of Métis men was responsible for the theft, describing it as a "gentleman's dare".

 The whereabouts of the bell from that time forward are not publicly known.
 Yvon Dumont disclaimed any knowledge of the identity of the burglars, though he later said that "if it's a Métis person that has it, I would consider that person a hero, not a criminal."

 Negotiations were begun to secure the official transfer of ownership of the bell to the Métis Nation, and Dumont offered to pay for the damage caused by the break-in.
 However, the Ontario legion hall initially refused to negotiate until the McCorry medals were returned.

 In 2000, Saskatchewan Aboriginal Affairs Minister Jack Hillson issued a statement promising no charges would be laid if the bell was returned.
 It was hoped this would lead to the bell's return in time for Saskatchewan's millennium celebrations, but it did not appear.

 In August 2005, Gabriel Dufault, leader of the Union nationale métisse Saint-Joseph du Manitoba, stated, "I've heard it's in Winnipeg.
 I've heard it's in a garage in the North End...
 I have a pretty good idea who the people that know more ... are."

-In a Globe and Mail story from 8 October 2005, Gary Floyd Guiboche, a Manitoba Métis who visited the bell with Dumont in 1991, confessed to stealing the bell.
+In a Globe and Mail story from October 8, 2005, Gary Floyd Guiboche, a Manitoba Métis who visited the bell with Dumont in 1991, confessed to stealing the bell.
 He refused to identify his partner in the theft, who he said "has kept the bell hidden too long for no reason."
 He said his partner had taken the McCorry medals, in addition to the bell, as "payback".

-In 2009, the bell was rumored to be in Saskatchewan, in Métis hands, but never materialized.

 Reappearance

 On June 20, 2013, it was announced that the bell would be given to the bishop of the diocese of Prince Albert, Saskatchewan, on July 20, 2013.
 Photos of the bell were also released, including one of its crack being repaired.
 The bell was publicly displayed on July 20, during the Back to Batoche Days festival.
 Billyjo Delaronde, one of the Métis men who took the bell from Millbrook in 1991, was present during the unveiling and described his involvement.
 The bell is now held by the Union nationale métisse Saint-Joseph du Manitoba, a Métis organization founded in 1887.
-The bell will not be reinstalled in the Batoche church steeple, but will be displayed at Le Musée de Saint-Boniface Museum in Winnipeg.
+The bell was not reinstalled in the Batoche church steeple, but is displayed at Le Musée de Saint-Boniface Museum in Winnipeg.